bigcode-project/bigcode-analysis/CONTRIBUTING.md

 manual.
 Type `git --help` in a shell and enjoy.
 If you prefer books, [Pro Git](https://git-scm.com/book/en/v2) is a very good reference.

-Follow these steps to start contributing ([supported Python versions](https://github.com/huggingface/transformers/blob/main/setup.py#L426)):
+Follow these steps to start contributing :

 1. Fork the repository by
    clicking on the 'Fork' button on the repository's page.
 This creates a copy of the code